Frederick II, Holy Roman Emperor: The war for Lombardy and Italy

 With peace north of the Alps, Frederick raised an army from the German princes to suppress the rebel cities in Lombardy.
-Gregory tried to stop the invasion with diplomatic moves, but in vain.
+Gregory tried to stop the invasion with diplomatic moves but in vain.
 During his descent to Italy, Frederick had to divert his troops to quell a rebellion of Frederick II, Duke of Austria.
 At Vienna, in February 1237, he obtained the title of King of the Romans for his 9-year-old son Conrad.

 After the failure of the negotiations between the Lombard cities, the pope and the imperial diplomats, Frederick invaded Lombardy from Verona.
-In November 1237 he won the decisive battle in Cortenuova over the Lombard League.
-Frederick celebrated it with a triumph in Cremona in the manner of an ancient Roman emperor, with the captured carroccio (later sent to the commune of Rome) and an elephant.
-He rejected any suit for peace, even from Milan, which had sent a great sum of money.
-This demand of total surrender spurred further resistance from Milan, Brescia, Bologna, and Piacenza, and in October 1238 he was forced to raise the siege of Brescia, in the course of which his enemies had tried unsuccessfully to capture him.
+In November 1237 he won a great victory over the Lombard League at the Battle of Cortenuova, displaying his capability as a strategist and battlefield leader able to manoeuvre and prevail in difficult situations.
+Frederick celebrated the victory with a triumph in Cremona in the manner of an ancient Roman emperor, with the captured carroccio (later sent to the commune of Rome) and an elephant.
+The imperial victory at Cortenuova sent shockwaves around Europe and burnished Frederick’s already legendary status.
+Now at the zenith of his power, Frederick's political preeminence was seemingly unassailable and his hegemony was recognized across almost all of Latin Christendom.
+Not since the days of his father and grandfather, or perhaps even since the heyday of the Ottonians or Salians, had imperial sovereignty been in such a strong position.
+Frederick was the master of Europe.